iyim4/menu-tracker/README.md

 # Menu Tracker

-Menu Tracker is a web app displays the upcoming availabilities of foods from UT Austin Dining Halls and offers multiple filters to refine results.
+Menu Tracker is a web app that displays the upcoming availabilities of foods from UT Austin Dining Halls and offers multiple filters to refine results.
 [Visit Menu Tracker now!](https://menu-tracker-btbwf7bufydxbuds.canadacentral-01.azurewebsites.net/)

 ### Motivation
 I'm always devestated when I miss the time that my favorite food, brisket, is served at the dining hall.
 With Menu Tracker, I’ll know when brisket is available so that I'll never miss it again!